Koha-Community/kohadocs/source/patrons.rst

 .. _modification-log-label:

-Modification Log
+Modification log
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have set your :ref:`BorrowersLog` to track changes
 to patron records, then this tab will appear.
-The Modification Log will
+The Modification log will
 show when changes were made to the patron record.
 If you also have
 turned on the :ref:`IssueLog` and :ref:`ReturnLog`
 you will see checkins and outs on this screen as well.